pcraig3/taxgpt/md/about.md

 That’s why I highlight Wealthsimple Tax specifically.
 It’s a well-designed, completely free tax-filing product without paid-for ‘premium’ features or trying to upsell you to an expert.

-If you believe another free tax-filing product without dark design patterns should be featured by TaxGPT, ~GET IN TOUCH and I’ll look into it.
+If you believe another free tax-filing product without dark design patterns should be featured by TaxGPT, <span class="email--swap" data-email="cGF1bEBwY3JhaWcuY2E=" data-text="get in touch">get in touch with “paul [a] pcraig [dot] ca”</span> and I’ll look into it.

 ### Is TaxGPT a dangerous experiment?
 What about the risk of wrong answers?